 : I am the God of your ancestors, Abraham, Isaac, and Jacob.
 Miriam

-] You are born of my mother Yocheved!
+] You were born of my mother, Yocheved!
 You are our brother!

 [Moses quickly removes his sandals and throws them behind him

 : What do you want with me?
-Moses
+God

 : I have seen the oppression of my people in Egypt, and have heard their cry.